openSUSE/mtui/README.rst

     zypper in mtui

-and get mtui with the apropriate dependecies as well.
+and get mtui with the appropriate dependencies as well.

 Gentoo
 ======